 Mr W Titley

-The Governing Body acts as a critical friend.
+The Governing Body actively supported but also actively challenged the head teacher acting as a critical friend.
 To do this it has kept informed about the performance of staff and pupils, including the quality of teaching and progress towards the priorities identified in the School Development Plan and the Ofsted Inspection.
 The Governing Body has monitored the School Development Plan and set objectives for the school.
-This has been achieved through discussion and questioning of the Headteacher's report and by governors' first hand observations in the school.
+This has been achieved through discussion and question and answer sessions with Governors pro-actively challenging progress towards goals.

 The governing body has been effective in overseeing arrangements for relating teachers' pay to performance.
 They have a good understanding of how the school uses its resources including the effective use and impact of pupil premium funding.

-Governors have attended training sessions throughout 2015/2016 gain information in specific areas including finance, data protection, special education needs and appraisal.
-All Governors have completed Safeguarding and Prevent training.
+Governors have attended training sessions throughout 2016/2017 gaining information in specific areas including safer recruitment, Ofsted readiness, Safeguarding, Prevent Strategy and Child Protection.
+All Governors have in the recent past completed Safeguarding and Prevent training.
 This ensures Governors have up to date knowledge which enables them to fulfil their statutory duties and their role in supporting while challenging the school.